matthewdmdolan/imdb-movie-recommendation-tool/README.md

 For context, these are the datapoints available on the api:

+Description
-By ID or Title
+IMDb ID
-Parameter	Required	Valid Options	Default Value	Description i	Optional*		<empty>	A valid IMDb ID (e.g. tt1285016) t	Optional*		<empty>	Movie title to search for. type	No	movie, series, episode	<empty>	Type of result to return. y	No		<empty>	Year of release. plot	No	short, full	short	Return short or full plot. r	No	json, xml	json	The data type to return. callback	No		<empty>	JSONP callback name. v	No		1	API version (reserved for future use).*Please note while both "i" and "t" are optional at least one argument is required.

-By Search
-Parameter	Required	Valid options	Default Value	Description s	Yes		<empty>	Movie title to search for. type	No	movie, series, episode	<empty>	Type of result to return. y	No		<empty>	Year of release. r	No	json, xml	json	The data type to return. page New!
-No	1-100	1	Page number to return. callback	No		<empty>	JSONP callback name. v	No		1	API version (reserved for future use).
+Movie title
+Type of result to return.
+Year of release.
+plot.

 Whereas our script creates the following information:
+1. `runtime`: The runtime of the movie
+2. `age_rating`: The age rating of the movie
+3. `release_year`: The release year of the movie
+4. `metascore`: The metascore of the movie
+5. `awards`: The awards that the movie received
+6. `director`: The director of the movie
+7. `writers`: The writers of the movie
+8. `stars`: The stars of the movie
+9. `storyline`: The storyline of the movie
+10. `genre`: The genre of the movie
+11. `country_of_origin`: The country of origin of the movie
+12. `language`: The language of the movie
 ...

-Therefore Selenium is used to automate the collection of html data, which is then parsed using a mixture of beautifulsoup and regex to remove javascript and CSCS information for quick and easy analysis.
+Selenium is used to automate the collection of html data, which is then parsed using a mixture of beautifulsoup and regex to remove javascript and CSCS information for quick and easy analysis.

-Moreover I intend to scrape reviews, although this will be given significantly less weight than critical reviews.
+Moreover I intend to scrape reviews, although this will be given significantly less weight in the model than reviews by critics.

 There is a view to also scrape other famous movie dbs to provide a more comprehensive model, vs. simply just using imdb.